 Who controls it?

-Most of the time, state National Guards are activated and commanded by the governors of their respective states or territories, but presidents can federalize the Guard in certain cases.
+Most of the time, state National Guards are activated and commanded by the governors of their respective states or territories, but presidents can federalize the guard in certain cases.
 (The DC National Guard is solely under federal control.)
 For instance, presidents have called units into federal service to respond to hurricanes, to bolster border security, and to assist U.S. military operations in Afghanistan and Iraq.
+Unlike state missions, which generally last less than three months, federal deployments tend to last at least a year.
+On international missions, the guard is often trained and commanded by active-duty military personnel, and their duties can be identical to their active-duty counterparts; however, hiring and other administrative tasks typically remain managed by state guard units.
 The National Guard can also be federalized but kept under state control, with the federal government paying for the deployment.
 (Statewide operations are normally funded by the state.)
 This was done in response to the coronavirus pandemic in many states.

 Presidents rarely federalize a state or territory’s Guard without the consent of the governor.
 In the wake of Hurricane Katrina, President George W. Bush declined to take control of Louisiana’s National Guard due to the objection of Governor Kathleen Blanco.
 Governors have at times requested that the federal government assume control over their Guard units, as California Governor Pete Wilson did during the 1992 Los Angeles riots.

 The National Guard fulfills a range of duties, including: